Bertelsmann's Hungary unit says government out to destroy it

 Since he took power in 2010, Hungarian Prime Minister Viktor Orban has clashed with his European Union partners and foreign investors over policies from media reforms to windfall taxes on specific sectors of the economy.

-The advertising tax has prompted protests from Hungarian media companies and advertisers, which say it unfairly penalizes them and threatens many with insolvency while doing little to improve Hungary's state finances.
+The advertising tax has prompted protests from Hungarian media companies and advertisers, which say it unfairly penalises them and threatens many with insolvency while doing little to improve Hungary's state finances.

 Media companies must pay a progressive tax of up to 40 percent on revenues above 20 billion forints ($88.40 million) per year.